 As mentioned at the beginning, the described primary principle of dry friction only relates to the state of sliding friction.
 Static friction is subject to completely different laws, since no energy transfer takes place.
 Therefor the widespread assumption is wrong that the static friction between two solid bodies is always higher than the sliding friction.
-The static friction will not be discussed further in this work.
+It is of course trivial that when accelerating from the state of rest under static friction, the coefficient of friction must initially remain the same or decrease, otherwise no relative movement would begin.
+Nevertheless, it is possible that, with increasing relative speed, the coefficient of friction becomes greater than the coefficient of static friction.
+The static friction however, will not be discussed further in this publication.

-II.
-Secondary Frictional Influences
+2 Secondary Frictional Influences

-In addition to the primary cause of friction between solids that has been dealt with so far, there are also a number of secondary influencing variables that can be summarized in the already mentioned secundary coefficient of friction μs and are considered in the following:
+In addition to the primary cause of friction between solids that has been dealt with so far, there are also a number of secondary influencing variables that can be summarized in the already mentioned secondary coefficient of friction $\mu$ s and, depending on the material pairing, can even make up the main part of the total friction.
+These are considered in the following: